RegScale/community/README.md

 [RegScale](https://regscale.com/) shifts compliance left by bridging the divide between cybersecurity and compliance.
 This repository is for sharing scripts, integrations, and other automations with the RegScale community.

 * **standalone** - Resources to facilitate a standalone installation of the RegScale platform.
+A README is provided for the `standalong_regscale.py` script which provides a quick intial setup.
 These resources are fully documented in the [Installation Options](https://regscale.readme.io/docs/installation-options) section of RegScale's user documentation.